harrycresswell/harry/content/page/things.md

 [Design tokens and styleguides with Eleventy](https://github.com/harrycresswell/design-tokens-eleventy).
 A simple workflow showing you how to use Eleventy and NPM Scripts to take YAML design tokens and generate a styleguide and CSS Custom properties.

+## Pens

+[Link styles like...](https://codepen.io/harrycresswell/pen/QWJxrBY) A growing collection of interesting link styles, found around the web and recreated in Codepen.

 ## Past projects